The success of your business depends on how you perceive the onboarding journey. If you ask why onboarding is important, you’ve missed the point.

 Employee Onboarding System vs. Employee Onboarding Journey

-Time and again, employee onboarding is mistaken for an exercise that is all about payroll and tax information, benefits, and employee handbooks.
+Employee onboarding is often mistaken for an exercise about payroll and tax information, benefits, and employee handbooks.
 While these things have their rightful place in the process, they are not the heart and soul of it.

 Your goal in the onboarding process extends far beyond that.
 Your ultimate goal is to bring your new hires into the fold through a smooth transition strong enough to create in them the passion for the job and the desire to innovate.

-With such an approach, your new hires will easily feel included, welcomed, and committed to the goals of their department and your organization.
-Anything less than this means disservice to not only the new employee but to the company as well.
+With such an approach, your new hires will easily feel included, welcomed, and committed to their department’s and your organization’s goals.
+Anything less than this means a disservice to not only the new employee but to the company as well.

 Automating the process

-The old way of hiring and training starts when the company announces that they have decided to hire a new employee and they will send him an offer letter.
+The old way of hiring and training starts when the company announces that they have hired a new employee and will send him an offer letter.

 To illustrate, applicant Tom then receives an offer letter via email.
-Sometimes, what applicants receive is the good-old-paper-based communication complete with a welcome packet.
+Sometimes, applicants receive good old-paper-based communication complete with a welcome packet.

-Vexed with the onboarding process, Tom finally starts working after many days of waiting.
+Vexed with the onboarding process, Tom finally started working after many days of waiting.
 However, his fervor for the job when he first got in has been lost due to the long wait.
-The long, grueling process got its victim again and the company is joined by another disenchanted guy who feels unwelcome in the onboarding process.
+The long, grueling process got its victim again, and the company was joined by another disenchanted guy who felt unwelcome in the onboarding process.

-There are ways to improve the process, and nowadays, many companies are using automation tools, and here is what it looks like for those who are automating their onboarding process.
+There are ways to improve the process, and nowadays, many companies are using automation tools, and here is what it looks like for those automating their onboarding process.

 - Details of his manager, supervisor, etc.